 All of the basic facts and figures on important agricultural topics have been put together in a format that’s easy to acquire and easy to use.
-The CropLife Ambassador Network (CAN) has done the work for you.
+The CropLife Ambassador Network (CAN) has done the work for you and all you have to do is present it to the students or group.

 IMPORTANT: When opening these presentations in PowerPoint, hit “view/notes pages” from the top menu bar.
 This allows you to see the narrative that corresponds to each slide.